Howdy, welcome to my review of Explode My PayDay!

 Scammers either learn to do it themselves or pay folks on Fiverr to complete the tasks for pennies on the dollar.

-Secondly, who the heck is “Meaghan Harper” when she’s at home?
+Who the heck is “Meaghan Harper” when she’s at home?

 She claims to be the founder of ‘EMP’ and also the lady in the image below.